sys1own/aero-future/README.md

 **Aero Future is a universal, self‑adaptive build system that can become any build tool you need.**

-It is the evolutionary successor to AeroNova: while AeroNova introduced the concept of a **living blueprint** that drives deterministic builds[cite: 2], Aero Future extends that into a **self‑evolving platform** where the blueprint itself can grow, mutate, and adapt to any workload, language, or scale[cite: 2].
+It is the evolutionary successor to AeroNova: while AeroNova introduced the concept of a **living blueprint** that drives deterministic builds, Aero Future extends that into a **self‑evolving platform** where the blueprint itself can grow, mutate, and adapt to any workload, language, or scale.

-Now, with the integration of the **Aero-Calculus**, Aero Future is also a native **Holographic Interaction Net execution environment**.
-It bypasses traditional linear execution paradigms, executing code compilation and optimization as pure, type-safe topological geometry[cite: 2].

-> **Aero Future: one blueprint to build them all — and let the blueprint build itself.**

 ---

 ## Vision

-Traditional build systems (Make, Bazel, Cargo, etc.) are fixed: they have a hard‑coded set of rules, phases, and target formats[cite: 2].
-Aero Future breaks this mold by treating the entire build lifecycle as a **declarative, queryable, and evolvable specification**[cite: 2].
+Traditional build systems (Make, Bazel, Cargo, etc.) are fixed: they have a hard‑coded set of rules, phases, and target formats.
+Aero Future breaks this mold by treating the entire build lifecycle as a **declarative, queryable, and evolvable specification**.

-- **Blueprints are executable**: A single `blueprint.aero` (or `self_host.aero`) can describe **any** build pipeline, from compiling a single‑file script to orchestrating a polyglot microservices monorepo[cite: 2].
+- **Blueprints are executable**: A single `blueprint.aero` (or `self_host.aero`) can describe **any** build pipeline, from compiling a single‑file script to orchestrating a polyglot microservices monorepo.
-- **Context is king**: You can inject external knowledge — source code, documentation, test suites, hardware profiles, even high‑level project goals — as context that the system ingests and uses to shape the build[cite: 2].
+- **Context is king**: You can inject external knowledge — source code, documentation, test suites, hardware profiles, even high‑level project goals — as context that the system ingests and uses to shape the build.
-- **Infinite customizability**: Because the system can rewrite its own blueprint and source code, it can **retrofit itself** to match new requirements without manual intervention[cite: 2].
+- **Infinite customizability**: Because the system can rewrite its own blueprint and source code, it can **retrofit itself** to match new requirements without manual intervention.
-- **Bespoke Native Compilation**: By mapping workflows directly to the **Aero-Calculus**, the system can compile code directly to unified, zero-allocation computational graphs (`.aeroc`), discarding traditional VM overhead[cite: 2].

-In short: **Aero Future is not a build tool; it is a build‑tool builder.**[cite: 2]
+In short: **Aero Future is not a build tool; it is a build‑tool builder.**

 ---

 ## How It Works

-At its core, Aero Future is a **multi‑stage optimization engine** that converts a high‑level specification (the blueprint) and a set of contexts (code, tests, hardware, goals) into an optimal, executable build pipeline[cite: 2].
+At its core, Aero Future is a **multi‑stage optimization engine** that converts a high‑level specification (the blueprint) and a set of contexts (code, tests, hardware, goals) into an optimal, executable build pipeline.

 ### 1. Blueprint as a Living Document

-The blueprint (`.aero` TOML) defines the target metrics, workspace constraints, feature specs, and scaling partitions[cite: 2].
-This is a fluid document that the engine can rewrite mid-flight to dynamically specialize itself to your exact workload[cite: 2].
+The blueprint (`.aero` TOML) defines:
+- **Workspace structure** (root, build directories, exclusions)
+- **Targets** (source paths, languages, output formats, dependencies)
+- **Scaling boundaries** (complexity thresholds, split rules)
+- **Optimization strategies** (Pareto frontier tuning, genetic algorithms)
+- **Self‑healing policies** (retry budgets, LSP diagnostics)
+- **Evolution parameters** (mutation rates, population sizes, generation limits)
+- **Feature specs** (which modules to generate and evolve)

+This is not a static file — it can be **mutated, extended, and re‑interpreted** during the build, allowing the system to adapt mid‑flight.

-### 2. Context Ingestion Layer (UAST)
+### 2. Context Injection
-You can feed Aero Future with any combination of languages, test profiles, or documentation[cite: 2].
-The system normalizes this inputs by parsing them into a language-agnostic **Universal Abstract Syntax Tree (UAST)**[cite: 2], transforming raw text code into mathematical geometry[cite: 2].

-### 3. Aero-Calculus Engine (HIN Graph Reduction)
-When configured to output native bytecode, the UAST homomorphically maps directly into a **Holographic Interaction Net (HIN)** execution graph[cite: 2].
-- Computation proceeds entirely through local graph reductions (Beta-reduction, duplication, erasure)[cite: 2].
-- Variables are replaced by physical topological edges, and memory safety is guaranteed at compilation time via a strict linear type system based on Multiplicative-Exponential Linear Logic (MELL)[cite: 2].
-- This yields completely **zero heap allocations** and predictable runtime speed[cite: 2].
+You can feed Aero Future with **any kind of context**:
+- Source code (multiple languages)
+- Test suites
+- API documentation (`.md`, `.txt`, `.pdf`)
+- Hardware profiles (CPU, cache, SIMD)
+- Performance benchmarks from previous runs
+- Developer feedback (via `feedback.json`)

+The system ingests this context, builds a semantic graph (UAST), and uses it to guide decisions: which optimizations to apply, which parameters to tune, which features to generate.

-### 4. Self‑Evolution & Topological Mutations
+### 3. Self‑Evolution

-The adaptive core runs an multi-objective evolutionary algorithm (NSGA-II)[cite: 2].
-It breeds optimal parameters, prunes unreachable paths via $O(1)$ graph eraser nodes, and applies safe topological crossovers directly on code structures without risking syntax invalidity[cite: 2].
+The evolution loop is the engine’s **adaptive core**:

+- It mutates the **blueprint parameters** (compiler flags, threshold values, population sizes).
+- It mutates the **source code** of the engine itself (inserting new functions, adjusting imports, adding docstrings).
+- It generates **new modules** from high‑level feature specs (causal inference, experience replay, multi‑task BO).
+- It tests every mutation by rebuilding and rerunning the test suite.
+- It keeps only the changes that improve performance (speed, size, accuracy) and rolls back failures.

+Over time, the system **specializes to your workload**, discovering configurations and code structures that no human would have thought of.

-### 5. Block Universe Memory
+### 4. Block Universe Memory

-Every mutation, execution trace, and compile metric is permanently recorded into an append-only ledger (`context.aero`)[cite: 2].
-At runtime, the Aero-Calculus nodes query this static temporal continuum using causal inference, substituting historically optimized, pre-compacted subgraphs on demand[cite: 2].
+Every mutation, every build, every metric is stored in an append‑only ledger (`context.aero`).
+This creates a **cryptographically verifiable history** — the Block Universe — which the system can query to:
+- Avoid repeating failed configurations.
+- Recombine successful historical settings (SHX crossover).
+- Estimate causal effects of parameters (causal inference).
+- Transfer knowledge across different projects (multi‑task Bayesian optimization).

+This is what makes Aero Future **infinite**: it never forgets, and it never stops learning.

 ---